 THE UPSETTERS make theatre written by writers of colour, directed by directors of colour and performed by actors of colour in all roles unless the script specifies otherwise.

-At the moment, we feel that theatre has an unconscious bias which we want to overcome by creating opportunities for those from underrepresented groups to have their work seen and performed.
+At the moment, theatre has an unconscious bias which we want to overcome by creating opportunities for those from underrepresented groups to have their work seen and performed.

-We believe in accessibility, so here’s what we try to do to make our events more accessible to artists and audiences:
+This week long festival will be an inclusive environment welcome to all with all performances relaxed and captioned.
+We believe in accessibility, so here’s what THE UPSETTERS do try to do to make our events more accessible to artists and audiences:

 - Paying artists.

-- 100% subsidised rehearsal space through our partnership with Theatre Deli London.
+- Subsidised rehearsal space through our partnership with Theatre Deli London.

 - 10% of all tickets go to the Black Ticket Project.